chauff/cse1500-web-transcripts/_lectures/security.md

 The most difficult component of a system to secure is its users. **Phishing** and **social engineering** can lead unsuspecting users to give access to some part of the secured system to attackers.
 Once in, attackers try to infiltrate other internal systems.

 A common example (also described in this [attack on the US State Department](https://edition.cnn.com/2015/04/07/politics/how-russians-hacked-the-wh/)) is the sending of emails to government employees impersonating a colleague and requesting access to a low-level security system.
 Who-knows-whom can often be inferred from public appearances, the staff overview on websites, public documents, and so on.
 Often, access is granted by the unsuspecting user, despite policies to the contrary.
-Recently, the [University of Maastricht paid out 30 bitcoin (about 200,000 Euros) in ransom](https://www.reuters.com/article/us-cybercrime-netherlands-university-idUSKBN1ZZ2HH) to regain access to their computer systems which had been infiltrated by attackers via phishing.
+Recently, the [University of Maastricht paid out 30 bitcoin (about 200,000 Euros&mdash;at the time) in ransom](https://www.reuters.com/article/us-cybercrime-netherlands-university-idUSKBN1ZZ2HH) to regain access to their computer systems which had been infiltrated by attackers via phishing.

 Unauthorized access can also be achieved by probing web applications for functionalities that should not be accessible to the average user.
 An example is [Instagram's backend admin panel](https://www.hackread.com/instagram-hacked-researcher-gets-admin-panel-access/) which was accessible on the web while it should have only been accessible from the internal Instagram network.